My name is Fabienne Boué-Bigne,

 I enjoy treating people coming from all horizons, each with their own particular situations, health conditions and desires for improvement.
 It is a real pleasure to practice this ancient and elegant medicine and see my patients benefiting from it in many different ways, whether physically, mentally, emotionally or a combination of them.

-Tanglewood Clinic is a purpose built acupuncture clinic that was set-up and owned by Susan Thorne who practiced Five Element acupuncture for 25 years and is a Fellow of the British Acupuncture Council.
+Tanglewood Clinic, in Bramley, is a purpose built acupuncture clinic that was set-up and owned by Susan Thorne who practiced Five Element acupuncture for 25 years and is a Fellow of the British Acupuncture Council.

 The clinic is on the grounds of Tanglewood Farm and is surrounded by beautiful Surrey countryside.
 It is located a couple of miles south of Guildford, on a quiet lane between Shalford and Bramley.
 Free parking is available just by the clinic providing easy access.